Exercise and the Common Cold

 Too Much Exercise May Increase Colds

-This isn't a problem for most of us, but if you're trying to reduce the number of colds, make sure you take time for rest and recovery after periods of intensive training.
+It's not a problem for most of us, but if you're an exercise fiend, make sure you take time for rest and recovery after periods of intense training.

-When workouts become stressful or excessive, there can be decreased amounts of white blood cells circulating throughout your body and increased amounts of the stress hormone cortisol, which may inhibit the ability of certain immune cells to work properly.
+When workouts get too strenuous, the number of infection-fighting white blood cells in your body can go down.
+At the same time, your stress hormone cortisol may go up, which may interfere with the ability of certain immune cells to work right.

 When Should You Call the Doctor About Exercise and Colds?

-Stop and seek emergency medical help if you have:
+Stop your activity and get emergency medical help if you:

-- Trouble breathing or excessive shortness of breath
+- Have trouble breathing or get very short of breath